enku/gentoo-build-publisher/README.md

   "profile" in a repo.
 This should be the repo that's pulled by your Jenkins job.
 Unpack that as well in your Jenkins workspace.
 The "profile" should contain such things as your machine's `/etc/portage` and `/var/lib/portage` contents.
+If this all sounds rather complicated, check the `contrib` directory of the gentoo-build-publisher source for a (hopefully) working example.
 * Your Jenkins job then uses `buildah run` to emerge world the container.
-* Upon success the job should pack the `repos` and `binpkgs` into a tar archive (`build.tar.gz`).
+* Upon success the job should pack the `repos` and `binpkgs` and other config into a tar archive
+  (`build.tar.gz`).
 * Your job should have a post-build task that calls the Gentoo Build Publisher.
   It will then pull the specified archive and publish it (e.g. rsync for repos,